 4. People can still live well with dementia

-Although there is no cure for dementia, scientists and researchers are working hard to find one.
+Although there is no cure for dementia yet, scientists and researchers are working hard to find one.

-Other things that can help with symptoms of dementia include:
+Other non-drug approaches that can help with symptoms of dementia include:

 - cognitive stimulation, which might involve doing word puzzles or discussing current affairs